AdultChain/Installation-guides/guides/MasterNode-Setup-Hot-Cold-Linux-With-Script.md

-# Adultchain Masternode Install Script
+# Adultchain Masternode Installation using Script

-Stable and cheap host here https://m.do.co/c/b93026fab810

-XXX address if this helped you and you love me: XDXUX2vo8bmCZHTgJn77SzyFENcYf3r5LW

-# This guide is meant for setting up a HOT/COLD SETUP WITH WINDOWS AND LINUX.
+> This guide is meant for setting up a HOT/COLD SETUP WITH WINDOWS AND LINUX.

-Use this script on a fresh install of Ubuntu 14.04 - MUST BE 14.04
+Use this script on a fresh install of Ubuntu 16.04

 # Part 1 - Sending Collateral Coins